© 2025 WRVO Public Media

 A live production of NPR and WBUR Boston, in collaboration with public radio stations across the country, Here & Now reflects the fluid world of news as it’s happening in the middle of the day, with timely, smart and in-depth news, interviews and conversation.

-The show's daily lineup includes interviews with newsmakers, NPR reporters and contributors, plus innovators and artists from across the U.S. and around the globe.
+Co-hosted by award-winning journalists Robin Young, Scott Tong and Deepa Fernandes, the show’s daily lineup includes interviews with NPR reporters, as well as leading newsmakers, innovators and artists from across the U.S. and around the globe.

 Here & Now began at WBUR in 1997, and expanded to two hours in partnership with NPR in 2013.
-Today, the show reaches an estimated 5 million weekly listeners on over 450 stations across the country.
+Today, the show reaches an estimated 5 million weekly listeners on nearly 500 stations across the country.

 Stay Connected